viktor-nikolov/MicroBlaze-DDR3-tutorial/project_files/ArtyA7-35_tools_2023.1_2024.2/README.md

 #define CACHES_DISABLED
 ```

-Compilers do not like loops, which read data and do nothing with it.
+Compilers do not like loops that read data but do nothing with it.
 Such code is discarded by a compiler.
 In order to remove any dependency on compiler optimization, I wrote the critical piece of the benchmarking code in MicroBlaze assembly.
 This is an excerpt from [main.cpp](../main.cpp):